dcarrollno/vault/README.md

 This is a quick program to export the secrets from a Vault instance and save it locally to a shelve file.
 You can then restore the secrets from the shelve file to a new Vault instance, thereby creating a migration.
-This can also be used as a backup engine for your secrets but you may want to incldue encryption beyond say your cloud storage functionality.
+This can also be used as a backup engine for your secrets but you may want to include encryption beyond say your cloud storage functionality.

 Future improvements could include encrypting the shelve file on disk but I will defer that work for now.